archguard/rfcs/README.md

 are much more likely to make progress than those that don't receive any comments.
-* Eventually, the team will decide whether the RFC is a candidate for inclusion in React.
+* Eventually, the team will decide whether the RFC is a candidate for inclusion in ArchGuard.
 Note that a team review may take a long time, and we suggest that you ask members of the community to review it first.
-* RFCs that are candidates for inclusion in React will enter a "final comment period" lasting 3 calendar days.
+* RFCs that are candidates for inclusion in ArchGuard will enter a "final comment period" lasting 3 calendar days.
 The beginning of this period will be signaled with a comment and tag on the RFCs pull request.
 * An RFC can be modified based upon feedback from the team and community.